 Should I go to mediation and should I bring a lawyer to mediation?

 It is always recommended to be represented by your own attorney even when attending mediation because the mediator is a neutral third party and does not represent you or your spouse.
-Mediation may save money and time overall if an agreement can be reached between the two parties.
+That means you are on your own to negotiate “the system” without your own attorney present to help.

 Divorce can be a highly emotional time.
 Plans and a relationship that were central to your life at one point simply no longer exist.
 We understand the roller coaster of emotions that a divorce can cause and we support our clients every way we can.